kamarianakis/glGA-SDK-public/README.md

 ---

 > **New decade, new languages, new tools**:
-> cross platform compilation (cmake), cross platform/programming language development with (VSCode) employing Python, C++ and C# for a computer graphics (CG) full-stack deployment ( GPU to CPU character rendering and animation) to realise cross-operating system, cross-game engine, cross-algebra CG character algorithm development
+> cross platform compilation (cmake), cross platform/programming language development with (VSCode) employing Python, C++ and C# for a computer graphics (CG) full-stack deployment ( GPU to CPU character rendering and animation) to realise cross-operating system, cross-game engine, cross-algebra CG character algorithm development.

-### glGA SDK Requirements
+### **A. glGA SDK Requirements**

 **A scientific development/experimentation/visualization and algorithmic design/teaching computation platform** from *CPU to GPU CG and XR* and from *euclidean, quaternion algebra to geometric algebra GA* and *deep learning (DL) for computer graphics (CG)*:

-- shader based OpenGL4.4 complete pipeline support: vertex, fragment, geometry, compute, tessellation
+- shader based OpenGL4.4 complete pipeline support: vertex, fragment, geometry, compute, tessellation shaders
-- Geometric algebra as an all-in-one framework unifying Linear algebra, complex numbers, Quat, Dquat algebras
+- Geometric algebra as an all-in-one framework unifying linear algebra, complex numbers, Quat, Dquat algebras
-- Window toolkits across multiple OS
+- Window toolkits across multiple operating systems
 - 2D GUIs easy to setup and parameterize
 - Common 3D file formats such as .dae and .fbx
 - GLSL style mathematics library for shader-based math
 - Python2GPU avenues
-  - Convert to C++
+  - Convert Python to C++ or Cuda
   - Embed the python interpreter in C++
 - Vulkan support for low level GPU
 - GPGPU programming support for: